paradimdata/varimatstream/README.md

 ## Project Specification:

-EMPAD-SSP (Electron Microscope Pixel Array Detector - Streaming Signal Processing) is an extended version of a standalone Python/Cython that was implemented for paired noise and signal processing.
+EMPAD-SSP (Electron Microscope Pixel Array Detector - Streaming Signal Processing) is an extended version of the standalone Python/Cython that was implemented for paired noise and signal processing.

 In the previous version, each pair of signal and noise data was read from a local system and processed to create a corrected image.